NSWC-Crane/kerbx-flightsystems/README.md

 project leverages Kerbal Space Program and KRPC to help teach programming concepts for embedded safety-critical systems.

+## TODO
+1. Make sure networking is asynchronous and non-blocking.

 ## Workspace Elements

+### Avionics Computer

+### Flight Planner

 ## Requirements

+The following packages are required prior to building all tooling used and required by kerbx flight systems:

 ### Installing Bazelisk
 Bazelisk is the preferred method to install the bazel build system.
 Bazel is the build system required by krpc.